 In life-threatening situations please call 000.
 Patients seeking emergency treatment should go directly to the Emergency Department.

 The Townsville Hospital is a non-smoking campus.
-The ban extends to five metres beyond the boundary of the entire facility.
-Further information on our non-smoking campus.
+The ban extends to five meters beyond the boundary of the entire facility.

 [+] Choosing healthcare delivery that is right for you

 Eligible Australian residents may choose to receive private or public hospital services that can both be delivered from a public hospital.
 Overseas visitors from countries that have signed special agreements with Australia are entitled to emergency public hospital services free of charge.
 Phone Medicare on 132 011 to find out if this applies to you.

 If you choose to be a public patient, generally treatment services will be given free of charge.
 If there are costs, they will be explained to you.

 There are times when people admitted to the wards are treated by a private doctor.
 If you are admitted as a private patient with single or shared cover you will need to give details of your health insurance during the admission process and will be asked to sign a health fund claim form.
 If you choose to be a private patient and don’t have private health insurance, you will have to pay the estimated cost before admission.

 If you are being treated for a condition that may be covered by WorkCover please supply all relevant details to the hospital at the time of admission or before discharge.